Spinal Fusion for ScoliosisSkip to the navigation

 After surgery, back pain in adults usually gets better or goes away.

 Risks of surgery include neurological complications, infection, and lung problems.

 Surgery in an adult carries a higher rate of complications and risks than in a child or teen, including blood clots, infection, and neurological complications.

 - Ileus (lazy bowel) is a common complication after spinal fusion.
 To treat this complication, the person is not allowed to have any food and drink by mouth until normal bowel function returns, usually within 36 to 72 hours after surgery.

 - Collapse of a small portion of the lung is a common cause of fever after surgery.
 Frequent turning of the person and deep breathing and coughing help prevent this.

 - Deep wound infections are rare but may require another surgery.

 Late complications after surgery include the following:

-- A rod or instrument that breaks usually indicates a pseudoarthrosis.
+- Failure of the fusion.
+A rod or instrument that breaks usually indicates that not enough bone has formed fully fuse the bones together.
 But if there is no pain and the curve seems stable, a broken rod does not need to be removed.